limb0131/limb0131.github.io/README.md

 - A resume formatted in Markdown (See link under More Resources to learn more).
 - Basic knowledge on how to use Github.
 - A Markdown editor (Recommended).
-- Andrew Etter's book "Modern Technical Writing" (Recommended).
+- Andrew Etter's book "Modern Technical Writing" (Recommended.
+Link to book under More Resources).
 ## Instructions
 This is a step-by-step guide on creating a properly formatted resume and hosting it on Github Pages.
 ### Step 1: Creating a Resume